Cabrillo Bridge Rehabilitation and Retrofit Project

 The project is a California Department of Transportation (Caltrans) project in conjunction with the city of San Diego and will provide for the rehabilitation and seismic retrofit of the Cabrillo Bridge (Laurel Street Overcrossing) over State Route 163.

-The 769-foot-long bridge serves as the primary east-west route into the Park, which is one of only two freeway routes leading out of the city's downtown section.
+The 769-foot-long bridge serves as the primary east-west route into the Park, which is one of only three freeway routes leading out of the city's downtown section.
 Collapse or severe earthquake damage can seriously hamper emergency response efforts as well as tourism, business, and freight supported commerce.
 This project is not just about preserving a beautiful and historic structure, it is also about safety and commerce.

 The purpose of this project is to improve the structural integrity of the Cabrillo Bridge, to help ensure the safety of the traveling public passing under the structure and across the bridge, and to provide safe access for maintenance staff inspecting the bridge.
 The improvements are proposed to take place while providing a context sensitive solution with the utmost respect for the historical nature of the bridge and its environment.
 The goal is to preserve a beautiful, historical, and important city icon.